Future Designers • June 26 to August 14, 2026 • Fridays

 8-Week Core Program Families wanting a strong weekly foundation

-12-Week Summer Camp Families wanting a richer summer project and bigger transformation
+12-Week Summer Program Families wanting a richer summer project and bigger transformation

 Experience level